 Across the charitable sector, many view access to a quality education as the foundation for a more equitable society.
 And donating money for scholarships can be an incredibly effective way to further this mission.
-The National Scholarship Providers Association reports that its members awarded nearly $5.9 billion in 2020–2021.1 And scholarships and grants covered more than one quarter of college costs for families that academic year—making them the second-largest source of funding after parent income and savings, according to a survey by Sallie Mae.2
+The National Scholarship Providers Association reports that its members awarded nearly $8.1 billion in 2022–2023.1 And scholarships and grants covered nearly one third of college costs for families that academic year—making them the second-largest source of funding after parent income and savings, according to a survey by Sallie Mae.2

 But a well-designed scholarship program requires thoughtful upfront planning to ensure its success.
 When deciding how to start a scholarship fund, donors must make several important decisions regarding both the scope and criteria for choosing recipients.
 And, they’ll need to be particularly strategic if using a charitable vehicle such as a donor-advised fund (DAF) or private foundation to carry out their mission.
 Here’s how you can ensure your scholarship program maximizes impact when it comes to the economics of education.